 KASSANDRA offers occasional continued training programs on sexual surrogacy.
 The qualification is offered with the professional support of pro familia Nuremberg.
 In this project, we train interested men and women to become certified sexual surrogates.

-The next seminar starts in Semptember 2021: Flyer for advanced training (PDF)
+The next seminar in planed for 2023: Flyer for advanced training (PDF)